Asymptotic fluctuations of representations of the unitary groups: Unitarily invariant matrices with non-commutative entries and higher-order probability spaces

 \subsection{Decay of the cumulants of entries}

-All considerations in this paper so far are non-asymptotic.
-In this section we study asymptotics of random matrices with non-commutative entries as the size of the matrix tends to infinity.
+All considerations in this paper so far are exact and non-asymptotic.
+In this section, we study asymptotics of random matrices with non-commutative entries as the size of the matrix tends to infinity.

-For each $n\geq 1$ let $X^{(n)}$ be an $n\times n$ unitarily invariant random matrix with non-commuting entries.
-As before, we make the dependence in $n$ implicit and instead of $X^{(n)}$ we simply write $X$.
+For each $n\geq 1$, let $\naturalMatrix^{(n)}$ be an $n\times n$ unitarily invariant random matrix with non-commuting entries.
+As before, we make the dependence in $n$ implicit and instead of $\naturalMatrix^{(n)}$ we simply write $\naturalMatrix$.
 This notation applies to other quantities as well (for example $\kappa_{(\V,\pi)}$ depends implicitly on $n$).